-1) Throttle Lever
+2) Throttle Lever

-The throttle lever is located on the RH side of the handlebar.
+The throttle lever is located at the bottom of the throttle lever control housing.

 When pushed forward, it increases the engine speed and allows engagement of the transmission on the selected range.

 When released, the engine speed should automatically return to idle and the vehicle will gradually slow down.